 How are tiles priced?

-Most of our tiles are priced per square meter (m2) rather than being priced per tile or box, this way if you know the square meterage of your room it will give you an accurate idea of the cost that you can expect and it makes it easier to compare the price of different sized tiles.
+Most of our tiles are priced per square meter (m2) rather than being priced per tile or box, this way if you know the square meterage of your room or space it will give you an accurate idea of the cost that you can expect and it makes it easier to compare the price of different sized tiles.

 Decorative tiles and mosaics are priced per unit or sheet; our staff can tell you the price per m2 and help you estimate the amount that you will need.